 The boot value is the value that the variable starts with.
 You can view this as the default value for the parameter.

-The option context is present for all variable types as well and tells in what situations the option can be set.
-There are several different values, but PGC_SIGHUP means that the variable can be set in the configuration file and will be re-read on a hangup signal (SIGHUP).
-Another value that is interesting is PGC_POSTMASTER, which means that the variable can only be set in the configuration file (or through the command line) and will be read on startup.
+, which means that the variable can only be set in the configuration file (or through the command line) and will be read on startup.
 This means that a restart of the server is necessary to read a changed value of the option.
-One important thing to be aware of is that it is not possible to define custom options with the PGC_POSTMASTER context when not preloading (that is, when process_shared_preload_libraries_in_progress is false), which means that any such options have to go in the “things to do during preload”-section above.
+One important thing to be aware of is that it is not possible to define custom options with the PGC_POSTMASTER

 Most of the custom option functions have means to limit the range of values, but it works differently for different types.
 For the number of workers, it is reasonable to allow between 0 and 20 workers (0 to be able to preload the system but not start any workers, and 20 was just arbitrarily picked.)